General Sales

 Fine Art Sales

-Our Fine Art Sales consist of between 400 and 800 lots and are held periodically during the year.
-Entries consist of antique furniture, ceramics, glassware, metalware, treen, objets d’art, carpets, clocks, silver, pictures and other various antique collectibles of particular interest or quality.
+Our Fine Art Sales consist of between 400 and 800 lots and are held Quarterly.
+Entries consist mainly of antique furniture, ceramics, glassware, metalware, treen, objets d’art, carpets, clocks, silver, jewellery, art and other various antique collectables of particular interest or quality.

 Accepting Items for Fine Art Sales